School fees are set by Catholic Education Services and are subject to revision each year.

 The funding of Catholic schools is a shared responsibility between governments, parents and the diocese.
 The continuing financial support of parents is greatly appreciated and is essential to help fund the shortfall between the basic costs of running a school and the amount funded by governments.

-School fees comprise tuition fees, as well as levies, which may include items such as a Building Levy, Subject Levies and General Purpose Levy.
+School fees comprise tuition fees, as well as levies, which may include items such as a Building Levy, Subject Levies and Resource Levy.

 Catholic schools strive to keep fees and levies as low as possible.
 Some parents are pleasantly surprised by the cost of Catholic schools in comparison with independent and private schools, and even Catholic schools in southern capitals.